-The City of Astoria Public Works Department is pleased to present the Water Quality Report for 2021.
+The City of Astoria Public Works Department is pleased to present the Water Quality Report for 2022.
 The purpose of this report is to inform consumers about our water's cleanliness, safety, and purity.
 All information in this report has been collected and reported in accordance with all applicable rules and regulations of the US Environmental Protection Agency and the Oregon Health Authority Drinking Water Services.
 Staff is committed to providing our consumers a safe, reliable, and clean water supply.
 This is accomplished by continually monitoring our water for various contaminants and pollutants to ensure that we meet or exceed regulatory standards.
-Specifically, ten samples per month are collected to check for bacteriological organisms; water is monitored daily to ensure we are maintaining a proper disinfectant level, proper fluoride level, and that the turbidity levels are acceptable; samples are collected based on a schedule provided by the Oregon Health Authority to test for disinfection byproducts, lead and copper, inorganic and organic compounds, pesticides and herbicides, and radiological contaminants.
+Specifically, ten samples per month are collected to check for bacteriological organisms; water is monitored daily to ensure we maintain proper disinfectant levels, proper fluoride levels, and that the turbidity levels are acceptable; samples are collected based on a schedule provided by the Oregon Health Authority to test for disinfection byproducts, lead and copper, inorganic and organic compounds, pesticides and herbicides, and radiological contaminants.